The TSA do not take the safety of passengers lightly, so you might be wondering if your checked bags get searched.

 This is because a notice of baggage inspection will be placed inside your bag.

-Should You Avoid Packing Valuable Items in Checked Luggage?
+Avoid Packing Valuable Items in Checked Luggage

 In general, it’s advised to avoid packing valuable items in your checked bags.